huythedev/tiktok_telegram_bot/README.md

 *   This bot relies on the third-party TikWM API (`https://www.tikwm.com`).
 Its functionality depends on the availability and terms of service of this API.
 *   Using a local Telegram Bot API server significantly increases the maximum file size the bot can send (from 50MB to 2GB).

+## Contact

+For quick support or questions, you can reach out on Discord: https://discord.com/users/929735117117730828